 By far the first thing to consider with powered speakers is the sound quality.
 In this area, the QSC K 12.2 is a monster.

 The mids and highs are clear and cover a 75-degree axisymetric field.
 This means that you get an even distribution of sound that can fill small and medium-sized venues.
 You can extend this to large venues with the addition of a complementary speaker or by adding a subwoofer.

-Speaking of a subwoofer you can get away without one for smaller venues making it one of the best 12 inch powered speakers available.
 The low-end thump is hefty.
 Even more so when you switch to “Dance” mode.
 This makes them an ideal loudspeaker for the working mobile DJ.

 The other noticeable aspect is the lack of ear fatigue.
 I’ve sat through many performances where the sound quality of the loudspeaker begins to irritate my ears.
 With these, I haven’t come across that issue.